 Title: Assistant Coach

-Sydney Sonoda enters her third season as an assistant coach for the University of Michigan water polo team.
+Sydney Sonoda recently finished her third season as an assistant coach for the University of Michigan water polo team.
 She was announced to the coaching staff on Tuesday, Sept.
 6, 2016.

 Her first year in Ann Arbor featured a CWPA Championship and appearance at the NCAA Championship.
 As the coach of the goalkeepers, Sonoda coached freshman Heidi Ritner to a U-M freshman record 27 wins.
 Ritner was a second team All-CWPA selection and the CWPA Championship Rookie of the Tournament.

 In 2018, Sonoda helped lead the team to its third straight CWPA Championship as they defeated Princeton, 11-8, in the final.
 The team has posted a 32-9 record with Sonoda coaching Ritner to a single-season record 30 wins in the cage.